 But there are a few definitely worth exploring – and some potentially great projects in the pipeline.
 Below are details of a few of those that visiting cyclists might find of interest.
 Plus some schemes that might one day produce something special.

-***This is a new page (December 2014) and I will be adding to it over time – any feedback, updates or information on paths that I haven’t listed would be hugely appreciated.***
+***Like most pages on this site, I will update it when I can – so any feedback, updates or information on paths that I haven’t listed would be hugely appreciated.***

 The list below is divided into the usual sections for Northern Portugal, the Beiras, Lisbon & Central, the Alentejo and the Algarve.
 Paths – with details of their length, condition etc – are listed under the name of the nearest town.